webdevotion/grunt-respimg/README.md

 #### Custom widths

 You probably don’t really want to use the default widths.
-You should widths that make sense for your project.
+You should use widths that make sense for your project.

 ```js
 grunt.initConfig({